The hospital difficulty to treat with covid antivirals

 Paxlovid, remdesivir, molnupiravir and antibodies monoclonal.
 These are the types of antivirals that currently exist to treat covid patients.
 However, as you have learned Medical Writingsome health professionals admit the difficulty they have when prescribing them for the bureaucracy what must happen.
 To solve this problem and facilitate your prescription, Elena Muñezassistant doctor of the Infectious Diseases Unit of the Internal Medicine Service of the Puerta de Hierro Hospital, assures this medium that “the only solution is to allow the use of these antivirals in the context of a registry“.

-In this way, according to Muñez, “the indication” of these antivirals would be allowed, but “including data to be able to analyze the results and create evidence about it“, thus eradicating difficulty they present today regarding administrative procedures.
+In this way, according to Muñez, “the indication” of these antivirals would be allowed, but “including data to be able to analyze the results and create evidence regarding it“, thus eradicating difficulty they present today regarding administrative procedures.
 A difficulty that extends from health centers to hospitals, where “there are barriers to administering antivirals in patients with covid, mainly with the monoclonal antibodies“, as Muñez explains.

 For the internist, this situation occurs because “the monoclonal antibodies have to go through a first indication screening, which must review the expert committee and, finally, make a decision”.
 Likewise, Muñez adds that this decision varies a lot since, on occasions, it happens that “a professional is not convinced of the indication of monoclonal antibodies in these patients and, nevertheless, the committee approves it .
 Or, on the contrary, as also happens, the committee offers the indication of him and does not approve his administration “.